 The Korte Company worked closely with Carlinville Area Hospital’s team to design and construct a 1,286-square-foot addition to accommodate their imaging suite and MRI machine.
 The addition and renovations allowed the hospital to create a permanent position for their imaging suite and MRI which had been contained in an adjacent, temporary position since 2010.

-The addition was designed to match the existing facility with upgrades to meet current International Energy Code requirements including TPO Membrane roofing with rigid insulation board.
-A 4-inch expansion joint was incorporated to isolate the addition from the main structure to eliminate thermal and seismic effects as well as reduce structure-borne vibration created by the MRI imaging system.
+The addition was designed to match the existing facility with upgrades to meet current International Energy Code requirements including TPO membrane roofing with rigid insulation board.
+A four-inch expansion joint was incorporated to isolate the addition from the main structure to eliminate thermal and seismic effects as well as reduce structure-borne vibration created by the MRI imaging system.

 The new space incorporated a steel moment frame structure that provided rigid support with a more usable floor area for the expansive equipment.
 The ceiling system utilized an aluminum frame grid and acoustical tile system using MRI-compatible lights and components.